a-to-the-x-equals-n/dotfiles/README.md

 # dotfiles

-Personal shell config and tools for WSL (Ubuntu on Windows).
+Personal shell config and tools for WSL.

 ## Setup